Strawhun History, Family Crest & Coats of Arms

 Early Origins of the Strawhun family

-Strachan was one of the major Clans participating in the Battle of Lumphanen, 25 miles west of Aberdeen.
+The Clan Strachan was one of the major Clans participating in the Battle of Lumphanen, 25 miles west of Aberdeen.
 MacBeth died in the Battle on the 15th day of August, 1057 AD.
 MacBeth's Cairn may still be seen there to this day.
-Later it is recorded in 1165 AD that a Walderus de Strathecan had extensive territories in the lands of Strachan (pronounced Stawn, but many in North America have now reverted to the original pronunciation of Stracken).
+Later in 1165 AD, a Walderus de Strathecan had extensive territories in the lands of Strachan (pronounced Stawn, but many in North America have now reverted to the original pronunciation of Stracken).

 Early History of the Strawhun family